 One of the most popular bearing lubricants out there, Bones Speed Cream is designed to last long and keep bearings flowing.

 As most action sports bearings come pre-lubricated, it’s important to know what the role of that lubricant plays in the overall responsiveness of the bearing, especially when spinning it by hand.
 Essentially, the lubricant is in place to fill the natural imperfections in the bearing when put to use.

-To accomplish this, the lubricant adds a layer of separation between the moving balls within the bearing.
-At the same time, the lubricant is also used to reduce the heat that would otherwise be caused by the friction of the moving balls within the bearing.
+To accomplish this, the lubricant adds a layer of separation between the moving balls within the bearing, creating less friction.
+At the same time, the lubricant is also used to reduce the heat that would otherwise be caused by the friction from the moving balls within the bearing.

-A fast handspin on the Fireball Scorches will only occur after the bearing has been thoroughly broken in.
+A fast handspin on the Fireball BEAST Wheels will only occur after the bearing has been thoroughly broken in.